swiftlang/swift/docs/classes.rst

 -----------

 A class inherits from at most one other class.
-The base class is named in the same place protocols are named.
+The base class is named in the same place protocols are named; if a base class is named, it must come first in the list.
 All member functions/properties of the base class can be accessed through an instance of the derived class (ignoring access control and shadowing).
+Constructors are never inherited; see the section on constructors.
+Destructors have special rules; see the section on destructors.

 Constructors
 ------------